-(* In this website, we use the terms "patient" and "customer" interchangeably.
+(* In this website, we use the terms “patient” and “customer” interchangeably.
 We do this intentionally because it is vital that you and your staff think of and treat your patients AS customers and not simply as medical or dental charts and records.
-Apparently, this is easier said than done if you judge by the way most patients are treated in most healthcare practices.)
+Apparently, this is easier said than done if you judge by the way most patients are often treated.)

 Your goal is to get to know as much information as you can about your existing or prospective customers.
 The more you know about your customers, the better you will be able to make decisions that will enhance your ability to communicate and connect with them.

 Who do you consider will benefit the most from your products and services?
 Think of the people and their most common characteristics and attributes.
 One of the best ways to identify your target market is to look at your existing customer base.
 Who are your ideal clients?
 What do they have in common?
 If you do not have an existing customer base, or if you are targeting a completely new audience, speculate on who they might be, based on their needs and the benefits they will receive.
 Investigate competitors or similar businesses in other markets to gain insight.